lee-xin-jin-terence/weather-data-analysis/README.md

 ## Author
 Terence Lee

 ## 🔍 Key Features

 - Object-oriented design for modular, maintainable code
 - Reads and processes multiple weather data files
 - Extracts sensor values like solar radiation and wind speed
 - Menu-driven interface for interacting with data

+## Project Requirements
+- Implement a binary search tree (BST) using C++ templates and integrate it into the program.

 ## ⭐ Sample Use Case